wb-gs507938/mysql/intl.en-US/Product Introduction/Product editions/General introduction to product series.md

 # General introduction to product series {#concept_t5k_fkv_tdb .concept}

 Currently, RDS instances are divided into three series: Basic Edition, High-availability Edition and Finance Edition.
 Different series support different engine types and instance types.
-See [Instance types](intl.en-US/Product Introduction/Instance types.md) for more information.
+See [Instance type overview](intl.en-US/Product Introduction/Instance types/Instance type overview.md) for more information.

 **Note:** Currently the Finance Edition is applicable only to the regions in China.